WICG/bundle-preloading/implementation.md

 Google Chrome is currently running an [origin trial](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/content/browser/web_package/subresource_loading_origin_trial.md) for "subresource loading with web bundles".
 Though it's an exciting effort, it currently differs from the this proposal in several ways.

 - Most importantly, the origin trial does not yet support the `'Bundle-Preload'` request header.
 The client has no way of informing servers what it wants to receive in a bundle.
-This means that servers mapy send more than needed.
+This means that servers may send more than needed.
 This shares cache invalidation and cache digest problems with existing strategies like HTTP/2 Server Push.
-- The origin trial uses a `<link>` tag instead of a `<script>` tag, which raises [some concerns](https://lists.w3.org/Archives/Public/public-web-perf/2020Aug/0028.html) about injection attacks.
+- The origin trial uses a `<link>` tag instead of a `<script>` tag, which raises [concerns about injection attacks](https://lists.w3.org/Archives/Public/public-web-perf/2020Aug/0028.html).
 - In that version, multiple scopes may be specified for the destination of a web bundle.
 This proposal suggests a narrower [path restriction](./motivation.md#path-restriction).
 - They also implement a mechanism for [opaque-origin iframes](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading-opaque-origin-iframes.md/).
-Though the authors support the protection goals of opaque-origin iframes, it is beyond the scope of this proposal, and the `"urn:uuid"` syntax runs counter to the goal of preserving [./motivation.md#resource-identity].
+Though the authors support the protection goals of opaque-origin iframes, it is beyond the scope of this proposal, and the `"urn:uuid"` syntax runs counter to the goal of preserving [resource identity](./motivation.md#resource-identity).

 We hope to work with the Google Chrome developers to combine the two efforts, as we believe we have lots of common ground.